Learn about elevator access control solutions

 Easy visitor management

-A cloud-based elevator access control system empowers tenants to call the elevator for their visitors upon arrival.
+A cloud-based elevator ACS empowers tenants to call the elevator for their visitors upon arrival.
 Also, some systems allow tenants to assign virtual keys to their guests in advance to access the elevators to go to their designated floors.
 This way, there’s no need for tenants to go downstairs to bring their guests up to their office or apartment.

 Robust building security